Isis (DC Comics): Powers and abilities

-Andrea Thomas's abilities
+Andrea Thomas's powers and abilities

 Isis demonstrated numerous powers that manifested when the need arose.
 These included flight, super speed, super strength (to a level comparable to Superman and Wonder Woman), telekinesis (the ability to move and levitate objects), geokinesis (the ability to control elements such as fire, earth, wind, and water), the ability to change the molecules of inanimate objects to allow people to pass through them, the ability to act as a human lightning rod, remote viewing, and (at her power's maximum) the ability to stop and reverse time.
 To activate these powers, Isis usually is shown reciting a rhyming chant (the most frequent being "Oh zephyr winds that blow on high, lift me now so I can fly!").
 The medallion Andrea Thomas uses to change into Isis also gives her apparent limited powers even when in her non-Isis form, as she is shown communicating telepathically with her pet crow Tut and engaging in minor mind control even without changing.
 She also received superior hand-to-hand and weapons combat skills from the goddess.

-Adrianna Tomaz's abilities
+Adrianna Tomaz's powers and abilities

-As an ordinary human, Adrianna demonstrates proficiency in diplomacy, politics, and leadership whose progressive ideals improved the welfare of Kahndaq and whose popularity exceeded her younger brother as a leader.
-Complimenting her role as a champion, she is also a skilled botanist.
+While not empowered, Adrianna is proficient in politics and leadership, making her a considerably popular ruler with a focus on Kahndaq's welfare as a nation.
+She is also skilled in botany.
+While empowered, her source of powers were first granted by the Amulet of Isis, a powerful artifact created by the Wizard Shazam.
+Over time, her body absorbed the magical energies of the amulet, culminating to her powers becoming inherent.
+These powers are activated by the phrase "I am Isis!".

-When empowered as a champion, she can transform between her ordinary and demigod-like superpowered form by speaking the phrase "I am Isis!".
-In her powered form, she gains superhuman strength that allows her to lift at least 6,000 tons, superhuman speed in which she can move at approximately 16,000 mph (Mach 20), superhuman durability, and superhuman wisdom.
-These abilities are comparable to Osiris's, whose powers has been compared to that of a Kryptonian.
-Her agility is also makes her skilled and nimble in combat situations.
-Most notably, Adrianna possess a range of magical abilities derived from her Egyptian goddess namesake, including the ability to fly, heal herself and others, manipulate various elements, telekinesis, and control natural phenomena such as storms.
+In her empowered form, she gains physical powers similar to Black Adam and Osiris; she possess superhuman strength that allows her to lift at least 6,000 tons, superhuman speed of at least 16,000 mph (Mach 20), superhuman durability, and superhuman wisdom.
+Her exceptional agility also makes her skilled and nimble in combat situations.
+Additionally, she also gains various magical power such as healing powers that can affect humans, plant-life, and animals.
+Other magical powers includes the power to manipulate elements, telekinesis, control natural phenomena such as storms, and empathic powers that can sooth tensions and bring out positive attributes within others.

-Weaknesses

-Adrianna's abilities were once conferred to her by the Amulet of Isis, a magical artifact.
-However, overtime, it was noted that Adrianna's body absorbed the magical energies of the amulet, resulting in a natural connection to the power it bestowed upon her.
-Following her resurrection, Adrianna's link to her abilities became inherent, no longer relying solely on the amulet for their manifestation.
-As a member of the Black Marvel Family, Adrianna and the other members share a collective reservoir of power.
-The strength of her abilities is contingent upon the number of individuals within the Black Marvel Family who have also undergone their respective transformations.